Afonso-santos/CTF/picoCTF/Beginner_picoMini_2022/PW_Crack3_Completed/README.md

     $ wget https://artifacts.picoctf.net/c/23/level3.flag.txt.enc
     $ wget https://artifacts.picoctf.net/c/23/level3.hash.bin
   ```
   2. We have a list of 7 possible passwords.
-We can try the 7 passwords one ir will work, but i am lazy to try all teh 7 passwords.
+We can try the 7 passwords one it will work, but i am lazy to try all teh 7 passwords.
 So i creat a for loop adapting the original code (in file level3_Completed.py).
    <details>
       <summary> for loop </summary>